Attractor properties of non-reversible dynamics w.r.t invariant Gibbs measures on the lattice

 Let us state our first result about attractor properties.

 \begin{thm} Assume Condition \ref{zero entropy loss condition} holds with Gibbs measure $\mu$ for $\g^\Phi$.
 Let $\nu_0$ be any translation-invariant starting measure.
-Then the set $C$ of all weak limit points in infinite time of the sequence $\nu_n:=P^n\nu_0$ respectively $\nu_{t}:=P_{t}^L\nu_0$ always contains translation-invariant Gibbs measures for $\g^\Phi$. \end{thm}
+Then the set $C$ of all weak limit points of the sequence $\nu_n:=P^n\nu_0$ respectively $\nu_{t}:=P_{t}^L\nu_0$ contains translation-invariant Gibbs measures for $\g^\Phi$. \end{thm}